 Filling out your Slack profile helps other members learn more about you.
-We’ll already have the basics from when you created your account, but some teams may have included some additional custom profile fields.
+We’ll already have the basics from when you created your account, but some workspaces may have included some additional custom profile fields.

 Jump to the Edit your profile article on the Help Center for detailed instructions.
 (Don’t forget to add a profile photo!) 😬